milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Pastry training.md

 Emi: “What are you up to?”

-Ingram: “Just writing down some recipes.
-I was figuring out what we should make for today's baking session.”
+Ingram: “Just trying to figure out which recipes to test today.”

 Emi: “Oh yeah, that's happening later today, right?
 When are you thinking of starting?"